Chinese (EALC)

 EALC 10002 Elementary Chinese II (3 Credit Hours)

 This course is a continuation of Elementary Chinese I. It is the second half of the two 3-credit course sequence (Elementary Chinese I and II) that covers the same materials as the 5-credit First Year Chinese I. Upon completion of this course, students will be ready to enroll in First Year Chinese II (5 credits) in the following spring semester.
+Students will continue their acquisition of the four basic language skills in Chinese: reading, writing, speaking, and listening.
+Additional frequently used Chinese characters, vocabulary, and fundamental grammatical structures will be introduced.
+The emphasis of the course will be on accurate and appropriate communication in Mandarin Chinese.

 Prerequisites: EALC 10001